Credit Sesame launches new digital bank account Sesame Cash

-In the next few months, Sesame Cash will also be adding a smart bill pay service to help customers allocate spare funds to debt, and an auto-savings tool to round up debit card purchases to the nearest dollar, smart budgeting and rewards for everyday purchases.
+In the next few months, Sesame Cash will be rolling out a smart bill pay service to enable customers to pay down debt faster, an auto-savings tool to round up debit card purchases to the nearest dollar, smart budgeting and rewards for everyday purchases.

 Read next: Visa teams up with Nigeria’s Paga